-Stopword elimination in the last step filters out frequently occurring words in a language that have no context.
-An example of stopwords are 'and', 'on' or 'I'.
+Stopword elimination in the last step filters out frequently occurring words in languages that have no context.
+Examples of stopwords are 'and', 'on', or 'I'.
 Alpha extraction filters out stand-alone punctuation marks and numbers.

 The result of the NLP process is a «Bag of Word (BoW)», i.e. the most important words of a text.
 These words are then vectorised to be put into a computer-understandable form.
 For example, the BoW from the sentence 'This is a beautiful apple that costs 5 euros' is ['beautiful', 'apple', 'euro', 'cost'].
 We will continue to work with this BoW in the following.